Texas Equity Lending logo

 The company offers hard money loans ranging from $100,000 to $3,000,000 for commercial purchases, refinances, and rehabilitation/fix-and-flip projects.
 They advertise same-day conditional approvals, fast in-house underwriting, and typical closing timelines of 5-10 days.
 Their service model includes a customer portal, loan scenario submission tools, and online application capabilities, with a toll-free number (800) 333-8323 for direct contact.
 They also offer specific protections and programs for mortgage brokers placing loans.

-Texas Equity Lending distinguishes itself through rapid approval timelines, elimination of minimum credit score and income requirements, competitive rates for short and long-term financing, and in-house underwriting capabilities that reduce external processing delays.
+Texas Equity Lending distinguishes itself through rapid approval timelines, elimination of minimum credit score and income requirements, rate claims to verify for short and long-term financing, and in-house underwriting capabilities that reduce external processing delays.
 Customer testimonials highlight their responsiveness, efficiency, and willingness to work through complex deal scenarios.
 The company positions itself as a business partner for active real estate investors, with references to repeat clients across multiple property types including rentals and rehabs.

 This is a legitimate hard money lending operation, not a consumer personal loan company.
 The business model depends on property equity and collateral value rather than borrower creditworthiness, which aligns with traditional private lending practices.
 However, hard money loans typically carry higher interest rates than conventional mortgages and shorter repayment terms, making them suitable for specific real estate strategies rather than primary residence financing or long-term debt solutions.